FioChuck/bq-case-statements/README.md

 A simple Python GCP Cloud Function to insert mock transaction data into BigQuery.

-The mock data and BigQuery statements _(below)_ are used to highlight a SQL anti-pattern and recommend alternatives.
+The mock data and BigQuery statements _(below)_ are used to highlight a SQL anti-pattern and recommended alternatives.

 The two SQL queries shown below achieve the same result; however, one technique is more optimized.
 This example was created to document the importance of columnar transformations versus multiple left joins.